Scatter Garden Names and Bios

 Suzy Boghani, born Sandra Suzanne (Suzy) Easler, was 67, when she flew from this Mortal cage to the spiritual realm and is therefore, always with the many people that loved her .

-Born in Spartanburg, SC, Suzy was … read more.
+Born in Spartanburg, SC, Suzy was the daughter of the late Janie Louise G. … read more.

 (Ray) Gordon Branson, 68, of Simpsonville, SC, passed away at The Cedars in Leo, IN on September 23, 2017.